Over 1,000 Armenian Americans Demonstrate Outside Azerbaijan Consulate

 The clash in the region, reignited Sunday, is possibly the most violent since Armenia and Azerbaijan’s 1994 ceasefire.

-The Los Angeles metropolitan area has the largest population out Armenians in the world outside of Armenia.
+The Los Angeles metropolitan area has the largest population of Armenians in the world outside of Armenia.

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)